 Monk liked Dizzy Gillespie’s introduction that the trumpeter wrote for his 1946 version so much that he used it on his own first recording of ‘‘Round Midnight’ the following year, and it has now become a standard addition to the song.

 This early Blue Note recording, which sees trumpet and alto backing the piano melody, is slightly faster than many later versions: Miles Davis’ quintet take on the album Round About Midnight, his first for Columbia Records, established it as more of a haunting ballad.

-Monk recorded the piece numerous times, including a solo piano version on Thelonious Himself and with his quartet on Live at the It Club.
+Monk recorded the piece numerous times, including a solo piano version on Thelonious Himself and for the album Genius of Modern Music Volume 1.